This text is translated into Russian by google automatic human level neural machine.

 - Will the airport be reconstructed in Vanino?

-"Did you mean in Soviet Harbor?"
-Yes, in 2017 we are planning a major overhaul of the airport terminal at Sovetskaya Gavan Airport (May-Gatka).
-To carry out the reconstruction of the airfield, to build a continuous fence of the runway and patrol road, we work with the Ministry of Defense as the owner of the airfield.
+- Probably you meant - in Sovetskaya Gavan?
+Yes, in 2017 we are planning a major overhaul of the air terminal at Sovetskaya Gavan (Mai-Gatka) airport.
+In order to reconstruct the airfield, build a continuous fence for the runway and a patrol road, we are working with the Ministry of Defense as the owner of the airfield.

-- Now in two coastal regions of the region, mainly cargo handling, logging and timber processing, extraction and processing of aquatic bioresources are developed.
-Will the establishment of a free port regime contribute to the development of new branches for the Vanino-Soviet-Havana transport and industrial hub of the economy?
-Do they need it there?
+- Now in two coastal regions of the region, mainly cargo handling, logging and timber processing, extraction and processing of aquatic biological resources are developed.
+Will the establishment of a free port regime contribute to the development of branches of the economy that are new for Vanino - Sovetsko-Gavanskaya transport-industrial hub?
+Are they needed there?

-- According to the current legislation, the resident of the free port of Vladivostok can carry out any kind of activity.
-Well, except for banned, of course - as far as I remember, there are oil and gas production, production of a number of excisable goods, administrative activities.
+- In accordance with the current legislation, a resident of the free port of Vladivostok can carry out any type of activity.
+Well, apart from the prohibited ones, of course, as far as I remember, this includes oil and gas production, the production of a number of excisable goods, and administrative activities.

 That is, we have prospects for the development of new agricultural, food and industrial industries, mining, construction, fuel and energy complexes, housing and communal services and, of course, tourism.
-As a result - the opening of new jobs, the development of transport infrastructure, the creation and modernization of production, focused on the production of competitive products.
+As a result - the creation of new jobs, the development of transport infrastructure, the creation and modernization of industries focused on the production of competitive products.

-Is it necessary?
-I think that such a question is not even worth it.
-Necessary!
-Of course, if we seriously talk about the accelerated socio-economic development of the municipal entities of the Khabarovsk Territory and the consolidation of the population there.
+Is it all necessary?
+I think that such a question is not even raised.
+Need!
+Of course, if we are seriously talking about the accelerated socio-economic development of the municipalities of the Khabarovsk Territory and the consolidation of the population there.